 Team Lydia Rose: Supporting Inclusion Every Day in Every Way

-Desired Results Access Project, CA Dept. of Education
+Desired Results Access Project, 2015

 This 2-part video illustrates how inclusive practices should begin as early as possible.
 The first part describes Lydia Rose’s time in the NICU and her stroke at 4-months old.
 In the second part, Lydia Rose’s EI team members discuss inclusion, collaboration, teamwork, natural environments, coaching, and more.